qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 If a element of the failure initiators is not applicable, fill in a short remark in the vialoation cause that it's not apllicable.
 So it could be shown that the analysis was done and no fault model is applicable.

-**Step 1:**
+**Steps:**

-For each identified violation assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
+* For each failure initiator assign the violation by ID from the DFA failure initiators and document it as a sphinx-needs directive.
-Document the resulting violation causes and effect and the mitigated safety requirement.
+* Document the resulting violation causes and effect and the mitigated safety requirement.
-Document safety mitigation to avoid or control the violation.
-The mitigation coverage shall be estimated in percent.
+* The mitigation coverage shall be estimated in percent.
-The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.
+* The attributes of the template are described in :ref:`process_requirements_safety_analysis_attributes`.

-**Step 2:**

-Judge if this is sufficient.
+* Judge if the mitigation is sufficient.
 If not, request to update the requirements with additional safety mitigation to come to a sufficient outcome.
-The analysis is finished, if for each identified violation a mitigation exists.
+* The analysis is finished, if for each identified violation a mitigation exists.
-Unless the attribute "sufficient" is "yes", mitigation and argument attribute can be still empty.
+* Unless the attribute "sufficient" is "yes", mitigation and argument attribute can be still empty.
+* Coninue the analysis until all failure initiators are checked.
-The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.
+* The verification is done by appling the safety analysis checklist :need:`gd_chklst__safety_analysis`.

 **Examples:**